 Yes, everything old is new again.

 When we are talking about reviving the retro style in Web-design, we don’t refer to any particular time period.
-The today’s designs can be inspired either by the simplified, hand-drawn illustrations from the early 30s, or bright, cheerful images and polka-dotted backgrounds from the late 50s.
+Today’s designs can be inspired either by the simplified, hand-drawn illustrations from the early 30s, or bright, cheerful images and polka-dotted backgrounds from the late 50s.

 Sometimes to burst your way through the crowd, all you need is to deliver a clear, straightforward message.